 - 1. The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act 2000, as amended. - 2.
 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - i.
-Is essential to facilitate regeneration and/or
+Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement:

-Yes, Castlebar is targeted for growth under the Regional Spatial Strategy and Economic Strategy (RSES) for the Northern & Western Regional Assembly Area 2020-2032 and the Mayo County Development Plan 2022-2028.
-In particular Castlebar is identified as a Key Town in the RSES.
+Yes, Ballina is targeted for growth under the Regional Spatial Strategy and Economic Strategy (RSES) for the Northern & Western Regional Assembly Area 2020-2032 and the Mayo County Development Plan 2022-2028.
+In particular Ballina is identified as a Key Town in the RSES.